natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 </div>
 ```

 I would instantly deny this pull-request.
 Firstly, I know this is just an example but 99% of the time the links would be data-driven which remove all of the repetition anyways.
 Secondly, we CAN remove the repetition by using the `C` in `CSS`.
 Font size, colors etc all cascade.
 So we can put them on the parent.
 That's is the beautiful thing about utility classes in CSS, they ALL have the same specificity!
 We don't have to worry about some random selector on line 13,370 that does `div > a` overriding our styles.
-Thirdly, does this guy even understand semantic HTML?
-We have divs and anchor tags everywhere, is this 2005?

 The author's version of CSS